 Unfortunately, most conventional acoustic hearing aids can only amplify a limited bandwidth of sound before they encounter challenges with feedback or distortion.
 This is because traditional hearing aids use tiny speakers to amplify sound and send those amplified sound waves toward the eardrum.

 Music lovers may be excited to hear that there’s a new hearing technology that can finally overcome the limitations of acoustic hearing aids and provide a full spectrum of sound.
-The Earlens Hearing Aid uses light to transmit sound, eliminating the need for a speaker within the hearing device.
-By converting sound information into pulses of non-visible light that allows a Lens to directly vibrate the eardrum, Earlens can amplify sound across the bandwidth that is associated with sound that is up to 3x more natural**.
+The Earlens Contact Hearing Solution directly transmits sound to the eardrum, eliminating the need for a speaker within the hearing device.
+By converting sound information into pulses of energy that allows a Lens to directly vibrate the eardrum, Earlens can amplify sound across the bandwidth that is associated with sound that is up to 3x more natural**.

 Watch real Earlens user reviews of what it is like to listen to music while wearing Earlens.
 Or, to determine whether Earlens could help you enjoy music more fully again, make an appointment with an Earlens provider in your area.

 **Moore, B. C., & Tan, C. (2003).
 Perceived naturalness of spectrally distorted speech and music.
 The Journal of the Acoustical Society of America J. Acoust.
 Soc.
 Am., 114(1), 408.